 If you would like to file a report with the college, contact Public Safety at 612-659-6910 or stop by R.3100, even if the assault didn't occur recently.
 An officer will interview you to gather your statement.
-If you are a student and would like to pursue action through the College your statement will be forwarded to the Office of Student Rights and Responsibilities for investigation and adjudication, or you can report the incident directly to the Office of Student Rights and Responsibilities located in T.2200 or by calling 612-659-6729.Reports can also be submitted online at the Office of Student Rights and Responsibilities page.
+If you are a student and would like to pursue action through the College your statement will be forwarded to the Office of Student Rights and Responsibilities for investigation and adjudication, or you can report the incident directly to the Office of Student Rights and Responsibilities located in T.2300 or by calling 612-659-6709.
 All student reports of sexual violence must be forwarded to the Campus Title IX Officer for investigation.
 If you are an employee and would like to pursue action through the College your statement will be forwarded to the College's Human Resources Department.
 You may also report it directly to the Human Resources Department at K.1100.